-The accidental acute exposure during March 1 and 2, 1954 was considered separately from the protracted post-return exposure.
-The thyroid absorbed dose was reevaluated due to the fact that incidence of thyroid nodules, benign and malignant, in the exposed populations of Utirik and Rongelap has indicated critical differences relative to that reported for other radiation exposed groups.
-Reanalyses of thyroid absorbed dose was based on a comprehensive fallout model in conjunction with dietary and living pattern data at the time of acute exposure.
-Four studies were used to generate thyroid absorbed dose (1) archival soil-sample analysis for I-129, (2) estimates, they were: evaluation of radiochemical analyses data for "Bikini Ash", the BRAVO fallout which fell on a Japanese fishing vessel in the vicinity of Rongelap Atoll on March 1, 1954, (3) weather and source-term data for BRAVO coupled with current fallout transport and deposition models and (4) evaluation of the radioiodine analysis of the single initial pooled urine sample reported for the Rongelap people.
+1: Body burden history for Rongelap adults post return to their home of acute exposure.
+Four studies were used to generate thyroid absorbed dose estimates, they were: (1) archival soil-sample analysis for I-129, (2) evaluation of radiochemical analyses data for "Bikini Ash", the BRAVO fallout which fell on a Japanese fishing vessel in the vicinity of RongeTap Atoll on March 1, 1954, (3) weather and source-term data for BRAVO coupled with current fallout transport and deposition models and (4) evaluation of the radioiodine analysis of the single initial pooled urine sample reported for the Rongelap people.
 Tentative results indicate thyroid doses were underestimated for the Rongelap people by a factor of 2 to 10.
 Thyroid nodule incidence will be evaluated in terms of new estimates for thyroid absorbed dose for both atoll populations.